JoshuaKGoldberg/hello-josh-goldberg/Workshop Steps.md

 * **Git**: Software to create and manage "repositories", or collectsions of files with detailed histories of changes and versions.
 * **GitHub**: A website that hosts Git repositories, along with useful development features for collaborating on them.

-To be super clear: _Git_ is open source software and _GitHub_ is a company adn service providing offerings built on Git.
+To be super clear: _Git_ is open source software and _GitHub_ is a company and service providing offerings built on Git.
 They're not the same thing.

 ### GitHub